PicoScope 7 Software

 High speed and high resolution.
 Breakthrough ADC technology switches from 8 to 16 bits in the same oscilloscope.

-Mask limit testing allows you to compare live signals against known good signals, and is designed for production and debugging environments.
 Simply capture a known good signal, draw a mask around it, and then attach the system under test.
 PicoScope will check for mask violations and perform pass/fail testing, capture intermittent glitches, and can show a failure count and other statistics in the Measurements window.

 The majority of digital oscilloscopes still use an analog trigger architecture based on comparators.
 This causes time and amplitude errors that cannot always be calibrated out and often limits the trigger sensitivity at high bandwidths.

 In 1991 Pico pioneered the use of fully digital triggering using the actual digitized data.
 This technique reduces trigger errors and allows our oscilloscopes to trigger on the smallest signals, even at the full bandwidth.
 Trigger levels and hysteresis can be set with high precision and resolution.

 The sub-1 µs rearm delay provided by digital triggering, together with segmented memory, allows up to 10 000 waveforms to be captured in a 10 ms burst.

 On PicoScope 5000D MSO models the digital channels can be used to form a logic trigger with Boolean operators.

 The spectrum view plots amplitude against frequency and is ideal for finding noise, crosstalk or distortion in signals.
 The spectrum analyzer in PicoScope is of the Fast Fourier Transform (FFT) type which, unlike a traditional swept spectrum analyzer, can display the spectrum of a single, non-repeating waveform.